apache/spark/docs/apache-airflow/upgrade-check.rst

     fernet_key =

 The second problem was identified in one of the DAGs.
-In this case, this import statement for the ``PythonOperator`` needs to be changed, since the location is different in Airflow 2.0.
+In this case, this import statement for the ``PrestoHook`` needs to be changed, since the location is different in Airflow 2.0.
 Examining the DAG file would probably show the following:

 .. code-block:: python

-    from airflow.operators.python_operator import PythonOperator
+    from airflow.hooks.presto_hook import PrestoHook

 We will discuss how to fix these and make them compatible with Airflow 2.0 in the next section.